Dot Day StoryWalk - DIY Guide

 Flanders School, East Lyme, Connecticut

-Looking for a fun, healthy and active way to kick off the school year and celebrate Dot Day.
-Try a StoryWalk with The Dot!
-It’s the perfect way to start the year, enjoying a The Dot outside, in nature.
-Not only will your students and school enjoy it, but the families and community members will too.
+Looking for a fun, healthy and active way to kick off the school year and celebrate International Dot Day?
+Try a StoryWalk® with The Dot !
+Thanks to Anne Ferguson, the creator of the StoryWalk®, you can enjoy The Dot outside, in nature too.
+Not only will your students and staff enjoy it, but families and community members will too.

 Here’s how to get started:

-Buy yards signs, posts,…or use your school campus.
-Find 20 spots to put up pages.
-I found grouping pages by two, like a book, works best.
-I also found creating an expectations page to start helps review what’s expected when reading a story outside.
+Buy yards signs, posts, or use your school campus to create 20 spots to put up pages.
+Depending on what you use, you may need a few more materials.
+For example, Velcro works well to stick the laminated pages to the yard signs.
+I found grouping pages by two works best for story flow.
+I also start with an expectations page to review what it looks and sounds like when reading a story outside.

 Be flexible!
-Do what you can with your school campus and budget.
-Have the courage to start.
-You can always start with buying 2 books and post the story around your school.
-Or you can go big with permanent posts/stands, and so the StoryWalk can be left outside for weeks, or even months for all to enjoy after school hours or on weekend.
-Whatever you do, start!
-Make your mark this year by having the courage to honor enjoying a story outside.
+Do what you can given your school and your budget.
+You can always start with buying 2 books, yard signs and post the story around your school campus.
+Or you can go big with permanent posts/stands, so the StoryWalk® can be left outside for weeks, or even months for all to enjoy after school hours or on weekends.

 Add scavenger hunts to the end of the story.
-Allow students to find special pages.
-Allow them to walk, skip, or even run to pages that resonate with them.
-Sample:
+Allow students to walk, skip, or even run to pages and have fun.

-Find a page with a word that left you wondering
+Find a page with a word that made you wonder.

-Find a page you’d like to show a loved one
+Find a page you want to share with a loved one.

-Reading aloud on the go and in nature is an event students won’t forget.
+A StoryWalk® is an event students won’t forget.
 It is an event that requires extra work to prepare and extra management to ensure students are safe.
 Believe me, you won’t regret it.
-Wishing you all the love and support to make this world a better place by reading The Dot outside as you kick off the school year.
+Wishing you all the love and support to make this world a better place by creating a StoryWalk® with The Dot to kick off the school year.
 It’s time to Make Your Mark!

 The StoryWalk® Project was created by Anne Ferguson of Montpelier, VT and developed in collaboration with the Kellogg-Hubbard Library.
 StoryWalk® is a registered service mark owned by Ms. Ferguson.